Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Case Studies

-To introduce a dynamical change, the value of $\mu$ is changed from 3.4 (periodic regime) to 3.7 (chaotic regime) at $t = 10000$ time units (t.u.) as shown in Fig.~\ref{fig:im7}(a).
-Evidently, this change is not discernible from the direct examination of the time portrait.
-To implement the proposed methodology, we first determined the base component, $R^b(t)$ from the network representation as shown in section 3.1.
-Here $R^4(t)$ has the maximum value of $\mathcal{M}^j$, hence we selected this as the base component and the corresponding set of components with maximal mutual agreement include, $\mathcal{G} = \{R^3(t), R^4(t), R^5(t)\}$.
-For the set $\mathcal{G}$, we calculated the InSync statistic, $\mathcal{I}(\hslash^4_{k}(t))$ for every halfwave defined about the base level $j=4$.
-This is shown in Fig.~\ref{fig:im7}(b).
-One can note a discernible contrast in the values of the statistic between the two dynamic regimes.
-To compare the performance of the proposed method, we compared the ARL1 values from EWMA and SD-WCUSUM for different values of SNR.
-This is shown in Table~\ref{table:t1}.
-We notice that in all the cases, InSync statistic was able to consistently detect the change point with ARL1 value which is almost two orders of magnitude smaller as compared to EWMA or SD-WCUSUM.
+For the in-control regime, we set the value of $\mu$ in Eq.~(\ref{eq:21}) to 3.4 such that the logistic map exhibits a periodic behavior.
+A change is introduced in the dynamics of the process at $t = 10000$ time units (t.u.) by changing the value of $\mu$ to 3.7 where it exhibits a chaotic behavior.
+Clearly, this change is not discernible from the direct examination of the time portrait of the process as shown in Fig.~\ref{fig:im7}(a).
+To implement the proposed methodology, we first determine the set of rotation components with maximum mutual agreement.
+We note that $\mathcal{G} = \{R^3(t), R^4(t), R^5(t)\}$ with $R^4(t)$ as the base component.
+The corresponding InSync statistic $\mathcal{I}(\hslash^4_{k}(t))$ is shown in Fig.~\ref{fig:im7}(b). \changeR{One can note a discernible contrast in the values of the statistic between the two dynamic regimes.
+We assess the performance of the proposed method by comparing the ARL1 for different SNR values and are shown in Table~\ref{table:t1}.
+For the highest SNR value of 20 dB, PELT, LRT, and DPGSM perform relatively better than InSync.
+However, for lower SNR values (10 and below), we note that the ARL1 for the InSync statistic is almost two orders of magnitude smaller than EWMA, WCUSUM, and LRT.
+We exclude DPGSM from comparison as it has an ARL1 value of infinity, i.e., it failed to detect any change.
+Also, note that even though PELT performed better than the InSync statistic, it failed to detect the change point in more than 40\% of the simulation runs.}

-We also gathered insights into the contrast enhancement capability of the InSync statistic in detecting changes by using the RP which can effectively capture the variation in a given dynamical system when embedded into the appropriate phase space.
-Here we have used an embedding dimension, $m=3$ and time delay, $d=10$.
-The RP of the original time series $x(t)$, as shown in Fig.~\ref{fig:im8}(a), was not able show any discernible change in the dynamics of the process.
-However, the RP constructed from the InSync statistic, $\mathcal{I}(\hslash^4_{k}(t))$ clearly contrasts the difference between the two regimes (see Fig.~\ref{fig:im8}(b)).
+We now shed some light on the contrast enhancement capability of the InSync statistic by using RP.
+To construct the RP, we used an embedding dimension $m=3$ and time delay $d=10$ (see \cite{yang2011local} for details on the calculation of $m$ and $d$).
+As expected, the RP of the original time series $x(t)$ shown in Fig.~\ref{fig:im8}(a) does not show any discernible change in the dynamics of the process.
+However, there is an apparent contrast in the RP constructed from the InSync statistic, as shown in Fig.~\ref{fig:im8}(b), capturing the change in the dynamics~of~the~process.